Head covering for Jewish women: Mitpachat

 Mitpachat, also called a tichel, is the headscarf worn covering the hair.
 Mitpaḥot can range from a plain scarf of any material worn over the hair to elaborate head coverings using multiple fabrics and tying techniques.

 According to Ibn Ezra, already in Biblical times, Israelite women wore a form of cloth head covering similar to that worn by Muslim women in his own time (12th century).

+A padded cap called a shaper, volumizer, or bobo, is sometimes worn under a scarf to create a more desirable shape.

 Etymology

 The word mitpaḥat is a Hebrew word which literally means a covering or mantle, though is also used to mean many other things such as towel, apron, bandage, or wrap.
 Its current meaning is taken from post-biblical Hebrew, and is most likely derived from the Hebrew word טִפַּח (tipaḥ), meaning spread out or extended.

 The Yiddish word tichel is the diminutive of tuch ("cloth").
 Compare German Tuch ("cloth"), and the corresponding Bavarian diminutive Tiachal, Tücherl ("small piece of cloth").